 It really is easy.
 Try a small project first and before you know it, you’ll be gold leafing like a pro in no time at all.
 Try it on glass vase!

-Hey, thanks for hanging out with me today and I hope this inspires a gold leaf project in the near future for you and I would love to hear any feedback good, bad, or ugly in the comment section.
+Hey, thanks for hanging out with me today; and I hope this inspires a gold leaf project for you, and I would love to hear any feedback, good, bad, or ugly, in the comment section.
 Tell me what you think?